Providing resources & supportive services to victims in need

 We’re also assist victims in need of law enforcement, emergency services, and navigating the legal system.

 470 27th Street

 After-hours availability, appointments, and free transportation vouchers provided as needed.

-Welcome to the Alameda County Family Justice Center (ACFJC), a one-stop center, with 30 onsite and over 50 offsite agencies and programs, for individuals and families experiencing domestic violence, stalking, sexual assault and exploitation, child abuse, child abduction, elder and dependent adult abuse, and human trafficking.
+A one-stop community support center with 30 onsite (and over 50 offsite) agencies and programs for individuals and families experiencing domestic violence, stalking, sexual assault and exploitation, child abuse, child abduction, elder and dependent adult abuse, and human trafficking.

 Our ACFJC Client Navigators (on-site consultants) will link you to the services you request.

 - Housing Assistance